 - Condensed Matter Physics, Radiation and Radiobiological Research

-The Veksler and Baldin Laboratory of High Energy Physics maintains a cooperation with the Research Institute of Particle Physics and Nuclear Physics (KFKI) on the theme: CMS.
+The Veksler and Baldin Laboratory of High Energy Physics maintains a cooperation with the Institute for Particle and Nuclear Physics (KFKI) on the theme: CMS.
 Compact Muon Solenoid at LHC.
-Leader – A.V.
-Zarubin.
+Leader – V.Yu.
+Karjavin.

-The employees of the Bogoliubov Laboratory of Theoretical Physics exchange visits with KFKI employees on theme: Theory of elementary particles.
+The employees of the Bogoliubov Laboratory of Theoretical Physics exchange visits with KFKI employees on the theme: Fundamental Interactions of Fields and Particles.
 Leaders: D.I.
 Kazakov and O.V.
 Teriaev.
-There is also collaborative work on a theme: Nuclear structure and Dynamics of relativistic nuclei.
+There is also collaborative work on themes: Theory of Nuclear Systems; Theory of Complex Systems and Advanced Materials.
+Leaders: N.V.
+Antonenko, A.A.
+Dzhioev, S.N.
+Ershov, V.A.
+Osipov, A.M.
+Povolotskii.
 Hungarian experts are invited for a participation in “Dubna International School of Modern Theoretical Physics (DIAS-TH)”.
-Leaders: A.S.
-Sorin and V.V.
-Voronov.
+Leader: I.G.
+Pirozhenko.

-Collaborative work is also carried out at the Flerov Laboratory of Nuclear Reactions on a theme: Radiation effects and physical basics of nanotechnologies, radioanalytical and radioisotopic researches at LNR accelerators.
-Leaders: S.N.
-Dmitriev and P.Yu.
-Apel.
+Collaborative work is also carried out at the Laboratory of Nuclear Reactions on the theme: Investigations of Neutron Nuclear Interactions and Properties of the Neutron.
+Leaders: E.V.
+Lychagin.